mjhult/reverse_shell_demo/README.md

 ## What is this?
-A fun demo of a reverse shell.
+A quick demo of a reverse shell.

 ## How do I use it?